 The layout at the entrance has changed a little since the last time we went here a handful of years ago.
 The ticket counter has moved inside to avoid overcrowding the busy streets.

 The entry gates open from 9am and it is better to go early to avoid crowds that start building up post noon.
 There is a paid parking spot just ahead of the gates that also starts to fill up by then.
 The entry is nominal (around Rs30) and the charges for a certified guide is also listed on the board.
 There is a short trip that lasts for 45 minutes and covers only the route from the gate to the top King’s Court.
 The hour-long trip (or 90 minutes depending on your speed) includes the bedchambers with the ‘talking walls’.

 Do keep in mind that the tour entails a climb, but you can rest in between.
 There is a small snack stall towards the top, but it’s better to carry your own water bottles and a light snack.
 It’s best to visit in the cooler months because there’s not much shade from the sun while climbing up.

 There is a sound and light show in the late evening that gives you a brief history of the fort.
 If you’re here in the early evening (last entry is around 5pm) then go for it, otherwise it’s not as immersive as actually climbing it with a local guide.

 Whether you visit Golconda Fort as part of a city tour or do it on your own, it’s impossible to leave without feeling like you have seen a glimpse of one of India’s most interesting periods.

-Don’t forget to visit the nearby Qutb Shahi Tombs and Taramati Baradari which are also linked to the fort’s history.
+Don’t forget to visit the nearby Qutb Shahi Tombs which is also linked to the fort’s history.